Electricity prices

 Find out how to start electricity shopping and start saving now.

-Regulated prices still apply to small business customers (those using less than 100MWh per year) in regional Queensland and are set annually by the Queensland Competition Authority.
+Regulated retail electricity prices are available to small business customers (those using less than 100MWh per year) in regional Queensland and are set annually by the Queensland Competition Authority.

-Also, customers at the premises will not be able to access regulated prices from the market retailer unless the site is reclassified as a small customer site (usage less than 100MWh per year) by the electricity distributor, Ergon Energy distribution.
-However, the incumbent market retailer (also known as the financially responsible market participant) is obliged to supply electricity on fair and reasonable terms to large customers, and for small business customers, on terms equivalent to the notified prices Ergon Energy Retail provides.
+Also, customers at the premises will not be able to access regulated prices from the market retailer unless the site is reclassified as a small business premises (usage less than 100MWh per year) by the electricity distributor, Ergon Energy Network.

-If Ergon Energy Retail is prohibited from selling electricity to a premises, the electricity distributor, Ergon Energy distribution, is able to advise customers of the responsible incumbent market retailer.
+If Ergon Energy Retail is prohibited from selling electricity to a premises, Ergon Energy Network can advise customers of the responsible incumbent market retailer.

 How electricity costs affect prices